Willas Tyrell, by Mikey Booch ©

-Willas Tyrell was born the eldest son Lord Mace Tyrell and Lady Alerie Hightower, heir to Highgarden.
-During his first tourney, he was competing against Prince Oberyn Martell of Dorne, who knocked Willas from his horse.
-Unfortunately, his foot caught in his stirrup as he fell, and he pulled his horse on top of him, crushing his leg and leaving him a cripple.
+Willas is the eldest son of Mace Tyrell, Lord of Highgarden, and Lady Alerie Hightower.
+During his first tourney, which Willas entered as a squire of a young age due to his father's wishes, he competed against Prince Oberyn Martell of Dorne, who knocked Willas from his horse.
+Unfortunately, Willas's foot caught in his stirrup as he fell, and he pulled his horse on top of him, crushing his leg and leaving him a cripple.

-Though the incident fanned the flames of the considerable enmity between Houses Tyrell and Martell, Willas bore Oberyn no personal ill will and the two long remained in correspondence, sharing a passion for horseflesh.
-Ever since his accident, Willas has occupied himself with scholarly studies.
-He was regarded as a much more capable leader than his father.
-His grandmother despite having a low opinion of her son has a very high opinion of her grandson Willas.
+Though the incident fanned the flames of the considerable and historical enmity between Houses Tyrell and Martell, Willas bore Oberyn no personal ill will, and the two long remained in correspondence, sharing a passion for horseflesh.
+Ever since his accident, Willas has occupied himself with scholarly studies, as he cannot be a knight.
+Willas's grandmother, Olenna Tyrell, despite having a low opinion of her son Mace, has a high opinion of her grandson.

 A Storm of Swords